 During times of uncertainty, it’s more important than ever to understand the facts about COVID-19 and how they relate to hospice care.
 As the COVID-19 pandemic continues to evolve, our goal is to give our patients and their loved ones the most up-to-date information possible.
 Our hospice and COVID-19 FAQs can help you navigate the changing hospice landscape and understand more about your options during this pandemic.

 If you have specific questions about hospice care and COVID-19, reach out to your local Compassus location or connect with our team at 833.380.9583.

 Compassus is accepting hospice referrals and continues to visit hospice patients.
 It’s during these times of change you may need us most.
 Our staff has special training and necessary personal protective equipment to ensure the safety of patients during this pandemic, even those testing positive for COVID-19.
-As always, our care team continues to serve patients in their personal homes, nursing homes, assisted living facilities or wherever they call home.
+As always, our care team continues to serve patients in their personal homes, nursing homes, assisted living facilities, or wherever they call home.

 Your health and safety are our highest priorities.
 We are taking extra safety precautions during every face-to-face visit.
+These precautions include:

 - Daily fever and symptom-free certification by all visiting staff